Your Complete Guide to the Federal Solar Tax Credit

 For your own benefit, consider working with a tax consultant to ensure that you file the form correctly, minimize the risk of error, and maximize your deduction.
 They can also inform you about additional property tax exemptions or other incentives your state offers alongside the tax credit.
 California offers the Self Generation Incentive Program, for example, which gives you a rebate for energy storage installations.
 The Database of State Incentives for Renewables & Efficiency is a great resource for finding out what state tax credits and rebates are available in your area.

-Am I Eligible for the Solar Tax Credit?
+Am I Eligible for the Federal Solar Tax Credit?

 Solar panels need direct sunlight to produce the energy needed for your home, so many people believe panels won’t work during inclement weather.
 However, solar panels can still produce energy on cloudy days as UV rays come through the clouds, though the amount produced is lower — by about 10% – 30% — due to less sunlight.